-There are a number of strategic projects in the NTA's Transport Strategy for the

-Greater Dublin Area 2022-2035, as updated to 2042, proposed for South Dublin County that have the potential over the coming years to have a transformative impact on travel by shifting the dominance of car-based transport towards public transport.
+There are a number of strategic projects in the GDA Strategy 2016-2035 proposed for South Dublin County that have the potential over the coming years to have a transformative impact on travel by shifting the dominance of car-based transport towards public transport.
 These include:

-- → BusConnects; - → DART+ along the Kildare Line from Heuston to Hazelhatch; - → Luas to Lucan; - → Transport interchanges at Tallaght and Liffey Valley.
+- → BusConnects - → DART+ along the Kildare Line from Heuston to Hazelhatch - → Luas to Lucan - → Transport interchanges at Tallaght and Liffey Valley.